octo-online/reactive-audit/README.md

 blocking API.

 # Usage
-To set the environment variables, use `bin/init-audit-reactive`.
+To set the environment variables, use `bin/init-reactive-audit`.
-This will set the variables `AUDIT_REACTIVE_HOME` to the reactive audit tool home directory and `AUDIT_OPTS` to all the parameters to start a JVM.
+This will set the variables `REACTIVE_AUDIT_HOME` to the reactive audit tool home directory and `AUDIT_OPTS` to all the parameters to start a JVM.

 _Note: The application startup can be *SLOW*.
 Each class to load must be inspected